 Each year, more than 100 students volunteer to be Extraordinary ministers of the Eucharist for the Sunday and all-University liturgies.
 This ministry is about offering the Body and Blood of Christ to those who gather and inviting those who receive the Body and Blood of Christ to be changed into the Body of Christ - the Church.
 Extraordinary ministers must be fully initiated Catholics and have a dep love for the Eucharist and desire to serve the poor and marginalized.

 The Liturgy Preparation (Lit Prep) Team meets with the Liturgy Director on a weekly basis and help shape Liturgy at Marquette.
 Learn more about the Lit Prep Team.

 Liturgical ministers are responsible and conscientious, fulfilling all assignments.
 Liturgical minister are asked to adjust personal schedules to help meet the needs of our three Sunday Masses.
 Liturgical ministry is an expression of stewardship, and is a rewarding opportunity to share your times and talent with the faith community.
-Applications are being accepted now through Friday, September 13.
+Applications are being accepted now and all semester.